Sourdough and the human gut microbiome:

-At 24 I had stopped baking completely.It broke my heart, but I changed direction and started my own non-baking related business.
+Age 24 I had stopped baking completely.It broke my heart, but I changed direction and started my own non-baking related business.
 I was busy, working extremely long hours and I ignored my health but by my late twenties I was feeling ill.
 I was unable to eat so many foods, including bread that I had a list of suspected intolerances that included almost every food you could think of.

 I was desperate for answers.
 I visited nutritionists, doctors, and several total wackos in an effort to find out what was wrong.
 I gained weight and I felt tired al the time.
 I was told I had IBS and leaky gut, that allowed particles of undigested food to enter my blood stream, which then set up an immune response to the proteins.
 The only solution that was offered was to exclude foods that irritated me until I had healed.
 I dutifully excluded the foods that upset me but it was almost impossible and I felt tired, I was bloated, my joints ached, my brain was cloudy and gained weight year on year, despite my best efforts to eat healthily.